Chapter 1: A Low Standing Some-None

 Jyevodirr recognized this voice!

-“Qaiz’rra Rraos,” the countryside youth acknowledged, tilting his face up to look the taller person in his eyes, “I was hungry and wanted to see what your place has to offer.”
+“Qaiz’rra Rraos,” the countryside youth acknowledged with a fierce grin, turning around and tilting his face up to look the taller person in his eyes, “I was hungry, and I wanted to have a talk with you.”

-“Having nothing to do with the Arroxatha?”
+“Impudent?
+Sure.”
 Jyevodirr answered back with a grin.
-“Maybe.
-But having nothing to do with you?
-Don't be too sure.
-I may have something you want to hear.”
+“Delusional?
+No. Because I may have something you would want to hear.”

 In response to his answer, the corners of Rraos’ mouth twitched into what would very likely have been a sneer, had the older youth not possessed enough control over himself.

-“And I am an Arroxath of high standing,” Rraos retorted, “What makes you think a some none would have anything of value to me?”
+“And I am an Arroxath of high standing,” Rraos retorted, “What makes you think I cannot simply squeeze your information out of you?”

 Jyevodirr’s grin widened.
 Without wasting any time, he confidently stepped closer to Rraos.